Ganymede-Bio/website-docusaurus/docs/nodes/File/Excel_Read.md

 displayed_sidebar: nodeSidebar
 ---

-Reads Excel files and upload to data lake
+Reads Excel file and uploads processed result to data lake

 Ingests one Excel file, which is passed to the user-defined function as a bytes object for processing.
 The user-defined function returns one or more tables, which are uploaded to the Ganymede data lake.

 ### Parameters
 - **input_file_excel** : `str`